Loading...

 P preposition in

-PART (tense, focus, or aspect, and other) particle
+PART particle other than tense, focus, or aspect, or question particle

 POSS possessive pronoun his